fdeblasio/pokeemerald-expansion/notes.md

 ### Trainers
 - Revert Mauville Wally back to Ralts and add Verdanturf or later battle with Kirlia?
+    - Near Fallarbor with new Swablu?/New Mauville with Magnemite?
 - Group rematches with original battles
 - Readjust wild/trainer levels so that parties aren't overpowered?
 - Go back and make rematch levels stronger/more consistent (don't forget to update evolutions)